ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-R-programming.md

 {:.language-r}
 *For loops* are sometimes just the thing you need to iterate over many things in your analyses.

-### Clean up our repo

-OK we now have 142 figures that we just created.
-They exist locally on our computer, and we have the code to recreate them anytime.
-But, we don't really need to push them to GitHub.
-Let's delete the figures/ folder and see it disappear from the Git tab.

 ### Your turn